brewinapps/ios-maven-plugin/README.md

 1. ios-maven-plugin sets the CFBundleShortVersionString to the Maven project version by default.
 You can override this behaviour by adding the `-Dios.version` argument.
 2. To set CFBundleVersion to the svn revision or git commit add `-Dios.buildId=$SVN_REVISION` or `-Dios.buildId=$GIT_COMMIT` respectively.

+### License
+ios-maven-plugin is licensed under the Creative Commons 3.0 License.
+Details can be found in the file LICENSE.

 *WARNING: This is a work in progress, use with care.*